JamFfm/PHMeasureADS1115/README.md

 Use this sensor as any other sensor in Craftbeerpi 3.
 The Digit and Voltage values can help to calibrate.
 They are not needed for pH measurement.
-The main calibaration is already described above.
+The main calibaration is already described above and more precise at he end of this file.

 Keep in mind that it takes several minutes to get the right pH value.